ircv3/ircv3-specifications/extensions/setname.md

 This capability MUST be referred to as `draft/setname` at capability negotiation time.

-When enabled, clients are allowed to send a `SETNAME` command to notify servers of their intent to update their realname.
+When advertised by the server, clients are allowed to send a `SETNAME` command to notify servers of their intent to update their realname.
 They SHOULD not send it otherwise, as they can not reliably ensure that the server will understand it.

 If a client sends a `SETNAME` command without having negotiated the capability, the server SHOULD handle it silently, as the historic implementations did.